RAT 1101 - Introduction to Radiologic Technology

 RAT 1131 - Patient Care in Radiologic Technology

-Safety and assessment techniques related to care of the patient in a radiography department, including legal and professional aspects, elements of ethical behavior and practical dilemmas, and current infection control practices.
+Safety and assessment techniques related to care of the patient in an imaging department, including pharmacological applications, legal and professional aspects, elements of ethical behavior and practical dilemmas, and current infection control practices.
 Two classroom, three lab hours per week.